uo-lca/CalRecycleLCA/Visualization/README.md

 ### LciaComputation

 User selects LCIA Method, Impact Category and Process from drop down selection lists.
 LCIA computation is performed and the total impact score is displayed.
 A stacked bar chart displays the associated elementary flows, where the size of each flow is proportional to the flow's positive contribution to the total score.

+### IntermediateFlows

+User selects Process from drop down selection list.
+Front end queries IntermediateFlows web API method with selected processid parameter.
+A sankey diagram is displayed.
+The center node represents the selected process.
+Each intermediate flow is represented by a node and a link to/from the process.
+Input flows are displayed to the left of the process, while output flows are displayed on the right.

-### How to Deploy
+### How to Publish

-Copy Visualization folder to a web server.
+Copy Visualization folder to a web server host.
+In IIS, create a web app that points to the Visualization folder.